IDEA4RC/idea4rc-helm-capsule/README.md

 # idea4rc-helm-capsule

 ## Getting started
-This helm chart is intended as a way to package and deploy an IDEA4RC capsule on a Kuberentes instance using Helm (https://helm.sh/).
+This helm chart is intended as a way to package and deploy an IDEA4RC Capsule on a Kuberentes instance using Helm (https://helm.sh/).

 ## Capsule components
-This helm chart contains the following IDEA4RC core capsule components:
+This helm chart contains the following IDEA4RC core Capsule components:
 - Istio configurations for Ingress Gateway, Virtual Services and mTLS enforcing
 - custom HAPI FHIR instance
 - OMOP CDM Instance